concur/developer.concur.com/direct-connects/hotel/post-reservation-update.markdown

 ---
-title: Post Hotel Reservation Update
+title: Post a reservation update
 layout: operation
 ---

-##  Request
+## Description

 **NOTE**: This function is not supported in the current version.
 Support may be returned in a future release.

-The following request is sent when the Travel user updates their reservation.
+This request is sent when the Travel user updates their reservation.
 The response includes the new reservation identifier.

-###Supported Accept Types
-application/XML
+##  Request

 ###Encoding
 UTF-8